ludus-leonis/FreeBeeGee/docs/datamodel.md

 ### Special pieces

-A *piece* with `id` and `a` set to `ffffffffffffffff` represents the (laser)pointer.
+A *piece* with `id` and `a` set to `ZZZZZZZZ` represents the (laser)pointer.
 There can only be one on the table.

-A *piece* with `id` and `a` set to `fffffffffffffffe` represents the LOS line.
+A *piece* with `id` and `a` set to `ZZZZZZZY` represents the LOS line.
 There can only be one on the table.
 The `x`/`y` do not represent the center of this piece, but the center of the starting point of the line. `w` and `h` represent the width and height in px of the line's bounding box.
 It will always be drawn to the opposite corner.
 Width and height can be negative, extending the box to the left or upwards from the starting point.

 Special pieces feature the following additional fields: